Chevrolet Corvette (C5): Overview

-The C5 is competitive in regards to 0–60 mph acceleration times with almost all premium sports cars of its era, including the Aston Martin DB7 Vantage, and the Ferrari 355.
+The C5 is considered competitive in regards to 0–60 mph (97 km/h) acceleration times with most premium sports cars of its era, including the Aston Martin DB7 Vantage, and the Ferrari 355.
+This speed is also competitive with a new 2026 Ford Mustang.
 A composite of published performance numbers for the base-model coupé and convertible gives a 0–60 mph time of around 4.5 seconds, and a standing quarter-mile time of around 13.3 seconds at 108 mph (both times for a vehicle equipped with the 6-speed manual transmission).
+Both the manual transmission and the automatic transmission had a top speed of around 175 mph, though many have found this to be a modest estimate, with some reporting speeds of 180 or more.

 The C5's modular body panels use a lightweight composite material known in the automotive industry as SMC or Sheet Molded Composite, a type of fiberglass that is blended and bonded with resins.
-SMC provides better protection against direct blows because it is very stiff and will not dent.
-The floor boards on the C5 are a composite consisting of SMC with balsa wood in the middle.
+SMC provides better protection against direct impacts because it is very stiff and resists denting.
+The floor boards on the C5 are a composite consisting of SMC sandwiched with balsa wood.
 Balsa wood was chosen for its stiffness, light weight, and sound absorption qualities.
 The all aluminium LS1 overhead valve engine is much lighter than its bi-metal (cast iron block, aluminum heads) predecessor, the LT1, and provides for a much lower hoodline when compared to an overhead cam design of relative displacement.
 The composite leaf springs are much lighter and sit much lower than typical coil springs and help provide the C5 with its smooth ride characteristics and low ride height.

+A license plate cover with the "Corvette" inscription on the front bumper for U.S. states without a mandatory license plate; the feature was inherited from the C4.
+The European version was equipped with additional lighting.
+Front parking lights were located in the bumper grille, nearby to the front fog lights (optional).
+The side marker lights remained, but the rear light became amber, turned on simultaneously with the front parking light.
+The front turn signals have lost their DRL function.
+Side turn signals were mounted on the fenders, and rear fog lights were mounted on the bumper.
+The rear license plate area, without reversing lights, accommodated a long license plate.
+The taillights had integrated turn signals and reverse lights.